amazon-archives/aws-appsync-rds-aurora-sample/README.md

 ##### Customizing the Lambda

 By default, the CloudFormation template will pull the Lambda code from an S3 bucket owned by AppSync.
-It's possible to simply update the Lambda code once it's deployed, which might be quicker for testing purposes, but you might want to customize the original code that gets pulled if your needs are more complex or require multiple stack builds.
-You can easily customize this Lambda code to fit your own needs using this repository.
-The entirety of what is pulled from the AppSync S3 bucket is in the src/lambdaresolver directory.
+It's possible to simply update the Lambda code once it's deployed, which might be quicker for testing purposes, but you might want to customize the code that gets used if your needs are more complex or require multiple stack builds, in which case you can easily customize the included Lambda code as needed.
+The entirety of what is pulled from the AppSync S3 bucket is in the src/lambdaresolver directory of this repository.
 Pull the contents of that directory, and customize the index.js file as needed.

 Lambda requires a specific format for code it executes - it must be inside a zip file with only the contents of the lambdaresolver directory, *not a zip of the lambdaresolver directory*.
 You'll need to upload that zip file to an S3 bucket in your own account, and then update the CloudFormation template to point to that S3 bucket and key.
 Also note that you'll need to update the 'Handler' field in the same resource if you re-name index.js.
 Both of these fields are in the 'AppSyncRDSLambda' resource in the template.